sciZer0/newdiscoveries/c/README.md

 * the official Law of conservation of Energy, being wrong
 * the official concept of Force, being wrong

-All these fundamental errors together results in the endless series of errors in science.
+All these fundamental errors together result in the endless series of errors in science.

 ---